stelzinga/MF/Management_Framework.md

 ## Tools
 Management Tools or in short Tools aid Managers in the performance of Management.
 Although Tools is a deliverable within Management, covered later in this note, it appears here because of how the concept is defined and what it is composed of.
 It is worth noting that "tools" are of course used everywhere including in Operations, to aid in the performance of Run and Change e.g., a wrench, software, printer, etc. However, those tools are deemed Assets.
 In other words in the Management Framework, Tools means Management Tools and it refers to any Tool used as part of Management.
 If such tools can also aid elsewhere in the Profile Tree, even better.

-The following types exist:
+The following deliverables exist:
+- Definition
 - Research
-- Definition
 - Framework
 - Procedure
 - Software

+### Definition
+A Definition helps shaping and scoping specific topics such that they are understood in the same way across Management or the entire Venture.
+Definitions also include conventions used.
+This note contains many such Definitions.

 ### Research
 Research is the result of reading, watching, or listening to different sources of information to enhance the manner in which a Manager performs his role.
 Sources include academic literature, books, newspapers, articles, documentaries, blogs, podcasts, etc. The vast majority of research is nowadays available online.
 Research also includes Networks built by a manager which includes recurring or ad hoc interactions with other Managers, alumni, peers, industry groups and individuals or groups that have exposure to Management.

-### Definition
-A Definition helps shaping and scoping specific topics such that they are understood in the same way across Management or the entire Venture.
-Definitions also include conventions used.
-This note contains many such Definitions.

 ### Framework
 A Framework is a conceptual structure intended to support a specific aspect of one or more Management Functions' Processes.
 It acts as a guideline that helps Managing a topic without being specific about Processes involved in it.
 Acting more as guidelines Frameworks are not absolute truths nor do they guarantee specific, reproducible outcomes.
 Templates are part of Frameworks.
 This note contains many Frameworks.